Mogadishu: Civil war

 Following this defeat, the Islamic Courts Union splintered into factions.
-Some of the more radical elements, including jihadist group al-Shabaab, regrouped to continue their insurgency against the TFG and oppose the Ethiopian military's presence in Somalia.
-Throughout 2007 and 2008, al-Shabaab scored military victories, seizing control of key towns and ports in both central and southern Somalia.
+Some of the more radical elements, including a youth militia within the Courts' military wing known as al-Shabaab, regrouped to continue their insurgency against the TFG and oppose the Ethiopian military's presence in Somalia.
+Throughout 2007 and 2008 al-Shabaab scored military victories by seizing control of key towns and ports in both central and southern Somalia.
 At the end of 2008, the group had captured Baidoa but not Mogadishu.
-By January 2009, al-Shabaab and other militias had managed to force the Ethiopian troops to retreat, leaving behind an under-equipped African Union peacekeeping force to assist the Transitional Federal Government's troops.
+By January 2009, al-Shabaab and other militias had managed to force the Ethiopian troops to retreat and leave behind an under-equipped African Union peacekeeping force to assist the Transitional Federal Government's troops.

 Between 31 May and 9 June 2008, representatives of Somalia's federal government and the moderate Alliance for the Re-liberation of Somalia (ARS) group of Islamist rebels participated in peace talks in Djibouti brokered by the UN.
-The conference ended with a signed agreement calling for the withdrawal of Ethiopian troops in exchange for the cessation of armed confrontation.
+The conference ended with a signed agreement calling for the withdrawal of Ethiopian troops in exchange for the cessation of armed conflict.
 Parliament was subsequently expanded to 550 seats to accommodate ARS members, which then elected a new president.
 With the help of a small team of African Union troops, the coalition government also began a counteroffensive in February 2009 to retake control of the southern half of the country.
 To solidify its control of southern Somalia, the TFG formed an alliance with the Islamic Courts Union, other members of the Alliance for the Re-liberation of Somalia, and Ahlu Sunna Waljama'a, a moderate Sufi militia.

 In November 2010, a new technocratic government was elected to office, which enacted numerous reforms, especially in the security sector.
 By August 2011, the new administration and its AMISOM allies had managed to capture all of Mogadishu from the Al-Shabaab militants.
 Mogadishu has subsequently experienced a period of intense reconstruction spearheaded by the Somali diaspora, the municipal authorities, and Turkey, a historic ally of Somalia.

 In October 2017, over 500 people were killed by a truck bombing.

 In March 2022, al-Shabaab killed over 60 people in a series of attacks.

 In October 2022, an al-Shabaab double car bombing killed over 120 people.

+On 14 March, militants attacked and sieged the SYL Hotel in Mogadishu.

+In July 2024, at least eight people were killed and twenty-one others injured in a shootout between security forces and inmates in a Mogadishu prison during an escape attempt.
+The prisoners who attempted to escape were members of Al-Shabaab.
+On 14 July, 10 people were injured in a cafe due to a car bombing done by Al-Shabaab.

+In August 2024, 37 people were killed by an Al-Shabaab suicide bomber at Lido Beach.